Q & A

 Is the new waste that is added to the composting toilet mixed with the old waste that is already partially composted?

-No, in the electric BioLet models, newly deposited human waste and partly decomposed materials are not being mixed together as is done in other composting toilets.
-This is one of the main reasons that BioLet's end-product is extremely safe to handle.
+No, in all BioLet composting toilets newly deposited human waste and partly decomposed materials are not being mixed together as is done in other composting toilets.
+This is one of the main reasons that BioLet's end-product is very safe to handle.

 What does the term 'automated liquid controls' mean in the BioLet 65 description, and how does it work?